-As 2018 kicks off, investors are eager to find new opportunities in various life science sectors.
-The work done by genetic companies is some of the most innovative, with therapies designed to directly affect patients treatment against serious diseases like cancer or Parkinson’s.
+Take the genetics industry, for example, where work done companies in this sector is some of the most innovative, with therapies designed to directly affect patients treatment against serious diseases like cancer or Alzheimer’s disease.

 Partial results and developments from these studies could prove key to continuing Voyager’s momentum gained at the end of 2017 after it recovered from the decline caused by the breakup with Sanofi.
-The slate is full for Voyager to prove itself to investors throughout 2018.
+Now Voyager’s slate is full, where it will need to prove itself to investors throughout 2018.

 Nightstar publicly launched on the NASDAQ late last year at an asking price of $14 per share.
 On its first day of trading, the company finished the day valued at $24 per share.
 However, since that initial high of its IPO, the company has faced a downward trend in its share price, declining 45.33 percent at the end of 2017.

 The company is focused on genetic therapies for rare diseases, a promising niche area of genetic work.
 Their most advanced candidate, NSR-REP1, is being evaluated to treat Choroideremia (CHM), which is a rare genetic retinal disorder.